bloemj/quine2vec/README.md

 # Paper data and code

 This is the project page for the paper "Evaluating the consistency of word embeddings from small data".
-You can find the datasets used in the paper here:
+You can find the datasets used in the paper here.

+UPDATE: Unfortunately, it does not appear that it's possible for us to release most of these datasets for copyright reasons, as the books from the Quine corpus are copyrighted, so the Quine-based sets have been made private.
+If you do own Word and Object and/or System of Logistic, contact us for the derived data sets.
+For other cases, corpus reproduction instructions will follow shortly.

 Sentences randomly sampled from full corpus: